Table of Contents

 A. Obtaining an F&A Cost Waiver/Reduction:

-A facilities & administrative (F&A) cost waiver/reduction is an institutional agreement that the University will charge F&A costs at a lower rate than the rate published by the Office of the Vice President for Research.
+A facilities & administrative (F&A) cost waiver/reduction is an institutional agreement that the University will charge F&A costs at a lower rate than the rate published by the Research and Innovation Office.
 Unless a project falls into a limited number of pre-established exceptions (see Section B below), Principal investigators (PIs) must petition for such a waiver/reduction on a case-by-case basis.
 Waivers/reductions are not granted for an entire type or class of project.

 B. Determining if an Individual Project Waiver or Reduction is Needed: